 A feeling of security

-A valuation report for the insurance of your art, antiques, valuables, household effects and home gives a feeling of reassurance and security and prevents disputes with the insurer.
+Insurance valuations reports of your art, antiques, valuables, household effects and home give a feeling of reassurance and security and prevents disputes with the insurer.
 Theft and fire/water or other damage often causes unnecessary problems between insured parties and their insurers if the value of the insured items has not been determined correctly in advance.

 The insurance policies often specify a maximum sum per item or category in respect of compensation for art, antiques and valuables.
 If the value of your personal possessions exceeds this limit, we recommend that you take out additional insurance for these items and have a valuation report prepared.

 A valuation report gives you peace of mind that the previously appraised value will be paid out if you should unexpectedly have to deal with the damage of your insured items.

 Household contents are valued based on new-for-old value: the amount that would be needed to replace them with new items of the same type and equal quality.

 Art, antiques and valuables have an antiquarian or rarity value and are therefore not valued on the basis of the new-for-old value, but on the basis of the replacement value.

 Jewelry and watches also have an antiquarian or rarity value and are therefore also valued on the basis of the replacement value.

 The appropriate basis for insuring a home or building is the reinstatement value.
 Unfortunately, we see that this is unknowingly disregarded all too often.
 Instead, historical cost price, building cost, or current value is used as the point of departure.
 There is a very high risk of under-insurance in all those cases.

 As a market leader, Apresa provides insurance valuations for private individuals, collectors, curators, museums, municipalities and all conceivable institutions.
 As independent, appraiser we conduct valuations in the Netherlands and abroad.